An introduction of AMARC Asia-Pacific

 The Second AMARC Asia-Pacific Regional Assembly took place in Bangalore, India in February 2010 and elected the Regional Board of Directors to steer the movement ahead.
 Over 250 community radio stakeholders participated in the Conference and decided upon the Regional Action Plan 2010-2013 for the growth and development of the sector in the region.
 The third Regional Assembly of AMARC Asia-Pacific was held in December 2013 in Seoul, Republic of Korea.
 The Korean Association of Community Radios (KACR) hosted the conference where over 100 community broadcasters and advocates from about 30 countries of Asia-Pacific region gathered to take stock of the community radio sector and to chart the way forward.
 A renewed set of strategic priorities were endorsed by the members.

-AMARC Asia Pacific regional office, which is based in Kathmandu, Nepal closely works with its members and partner organisations across the Asia-Pacific region – South Asia, South East Asia, the Pacific and East Asia, to implement activities aimed at promoting freedom of expression, supporting community development and development of resilient communities.
+AMARC Asia-Pacific regional office, which is based in Kathmandu, Nepal closely works with its members and partner organizations across the Asia-Pacific region – South Asia, South East Asia, the Pacific and East Asia, to implement activities aimed at promoting freedom of expression, supporting community development and development of resilient communities.